- Comes in many forms including:

 There is some evidence that magnesium can help prevent migraines, and several medical guidelines include it as a potential therapy.

 - To relieve leg cramps

 Some studies of moderate quality support the use of magnesium for leg cramps during pregnancy.

 - To relieve acid indigestion, heartburn, sour stomach, and constipation

 Magnesium is an active ingredient in many over-the-counter preparations including laxatives and antacids.
 Many individuals may not realize that they are possibly getting magnesium from these common sources.

-Magnesium supplements or magnesium-containing antacids and laxatives can interact with many drugs, including antibiotics and medications for chronic diseases such as diabetes and heart disease.
+Supplements, antacids or laxatives containing magnesium can interact with many drugs, including antibiotics and medications for chronic diseases such as diabetes and heart disease.
 Magnesium levels in the body can also be affected by numerous prescription drugs, including the long-term use of drugs commonly used to treat digestive disorders.
-If you are under treatment for a medical condition, have a complicated medical history, or are in frail condition, you should discuss any magnesium supplements or antacids that you are taking with your doctor.
+If you are under treatment for a medical condition, have a complicated medical history, or are in frail condition, you should discuss supplements or antacids that you are taking with your doctor.